webOSArchive/webos-docs/docs/email.md

 webOS has a first-class email client (arguably the best Exchange client for any Linux) that still works in some cases.
 Success is varied, depending on the server infrastructure.

+> **Encryption note:** the connection tips below assume your device can already speak modern encryption.
+On a **TouchPad / TouchPad Go** that means you've run the [Modern TLS Updates](modern-tls.md) — with those in place, secure mail servers connect directly and you can ignore the OpenSSL-updater and proxy suggestions here.
+On **other devices**, use the [OpenSSL updater](online.md#dealing-with-encryption) and/or a [proxy](proxysetup.md) as noted.

 ## Email

 #### IMAP and POP mail

 POP and IMAP servers still work, provided the server's encryption method is compatible with webOS.
-Run the [OpenSSL Updater for webOS](http://www.webosarchive.org/activation/org.webosinternals.openssl-updater_0.9.8-6_armv7.ipk) to improve your odds of connecting.
+On TouchPad, the [Modern TLS Updates](modern-tls.md) handle this; on other devices, run the [OpenSSL Updater for webOS](http://www.webosarchive.org/activation/org.webosinternals.openssl-updater_0.9.8-6_armv7.ipk) to improve your odds of connecting.

 #### Exchange Web Access

-Private and hosted Exchange servers that provide EAS (Exchange Active Sync) can still be used, provided you have a [SSL-bump proxy](proxysetup.md) enabled.
+Private and hosted Exchange servers that provide EAS (Exchange Active Sync) can still be used.
+On TouchPad, the [Modern TLS Updates](modern-tls.md) are enough; on other devices, you'll need a [SSL-bump proxy](proxysetup.md) enabled.

 #### Office365 (aka Microsoft365)